Global Ranger Awards

 The Dr Jane Goodall Hope and Inspiration Ranger Award

 The International Young Conservationist Award

 JOINT WINNERS: Dode Heim Myline Houehounha (Benin) & Remmy Papae (Solomon Islands)

 The International Ranger Federation Lifetime Achievement Award

-Nominations are invited for or from young individuals (under the age of 35) actively working to protect and manage natural and protected areas such as Rangers, interpreters, people working with local communities, scientists etc. and may include individuals working for government agencies, the private sector, non-‐government organisations, within local communities etc. Their work must be innovative and demonstrate leadership and a passion, dedication and commitment to the environment.
+Tatiana Espinosa Quiñones, Dode Heim Myline Houehounha and Remmy Papae, along with a representative of the PAMS Foundation on behalf of Wayne Lotter, will receive funds to meet the reasonable travel and accommodation costs for the World Ranger Congress 2019 in Nepal (up to a value of US$4,000) to accept their award at a dedicated ceremony.
+The Congress will be held between 11-17th of November in the village of Sauraha (on the border of Chitwan National Park). and manage natural and protected areas such as Rangers, interpreters, people working with local communities, scientists etc. and may include individuals working for government agencies, the private sector, non-‐government organisations, within local communities etc. Their work must be innovative and demonstrate leadership and a passion, dedication and commitment to the environment.

 More Information (PDF):